yellowbrickcode/ybc-public-site/src/content/about/_index.md

 </div>
 <div class="service-card mt-20">
     <p>
-        While this site often refers to the company as "we", but the woman behind the curtain here is Sarah Williams.
+        While this site often refers to the company as "we", the woman behind the curtain here is Sarah Williams.
 For Sarah's career history, you can <a href="https://www.linkedin.com/in/sarah-williams-cardiff/" target="_blank">view her LinkedIn profile</a>.
-She has worked in some of the most successful and prominent companies in the South West.
+She has worked in some of the most successful and prominent companies in the South West and is experienced in working in both startups and larger, more corporate companies.
     </p>
 </div>
 <div class="title-wrapper wide-title-wrapper has-text-centered" id="brains">